luohancfd/CFCFD-NG/doc/raijin-cheat-sheet.rst

 Note that the default (and recommended) MPI environment is openmpi.
 This version has been compiled with the intel compiler, that's why we load the intel compiler above.

+UPDATE: 28-Jan-2015
+If the warning that's issued when compiling block_io.cxx bothers you, it can be suppressed by ignoring that particular warning:

+  > OMPI_CXXFLAGS=-wd823 make TARGET=for_openmpi install

 Submitting a job
 ----------------